MeetMangrove/playbook/01-welcome/03-foundations.html.md

 title: The Mangrove Foundations
 ```

-More specifically, Mangrove **relies on three foundations** to help its members grow :
+Mangrove **relies on three foundations** to help its members grow :

 - **Regular interactions**: sharing thoughts and having fun with Mangrove members on a daily or weekly basis creates an amazing foundation for personal enrichment.
 That’s why we share offices, organize events and often go on retreats together!